alandbh/Material-UI-Playground/README.md

 ## Why "playground"?

-This is an application for my co-workers and me to improve our skills in AAA and BBB.
+This is an application for my co-workers and me to improve our skills in React and Material UI Framework.
 Since it's a playground, there's no stupid idea here.
 You can try everything under a condition: you must show what you learned.